Zombie

-A zombie (Haitian French: zombi; zonbi; Kikongo: zumbi) is a mythological undead corporeal revenant created through the reanimation of a corpse.
-In modern popular culture, zombies appear in horror genre works.
-The term comes from Haitian folklore, in which a zombie is a dead body reanimated through various methods, most commonly magical practices in religions like Vodou.
-Modern media depictions of the reanimation of the dead often do not involve magic but rather science fictional methods such as fungi, radiation, gases, diseases, plants, bacteria, viruses, etc.
+A zombie (Haitian French: zombi; zonbi; Kikongo: zumbi) is a legendary undead being created through the reanimation of a cadaver, a corporeal manifestation of the revenant type.
+In modern popular culture, zombies often appear in horror genre works.
+The term comes from Haitian folklore, in which a zombie is a dead body reanimated through magic by a bokor sorcerer.
+Modern media depictions of the reanimation of the dead often do not involve magic but rather science fictional methods such as fungi, radiation, gases, infection, diseases, plants, bacteria, viruses, etc.